 You can transfer multiple images to image editing software.
+Unlike [Transferring a RAW Image to Photoshop] (p.71), you transfer images that have first been converted and saved as a seperate image, so the transferred image will not disappear after guitting the destination software.
 The software used here as an example is Adobe Photoshop CS.

-- In the main window, select multiple images to be transferred. - Click the [Batch process] button on the toolbar (p.103). - → The [Batch settings] window appears. - Perform settings required for transferring (e.g. file format). - Click the [Browse] button.
+- In the main window, select multiple images to be transferred. - Click the [Batch process] button on the toolbar (p.110). - → The [Batch settings] window appears. - Perform settings required for transferring (e.g. file format). - Click the [Browse] button.